-The best cast iron skillets of 2021 | CNN Underscored
+The best cast-iron skillets of 2021 | CNN Underscored

 Cast-iron skillets are durable, naturally nonstick, great at retaining heat and beloved by celebrated chefs and amateur home cooks alike.
 And, unlike most modern kitchenware, the rugged workhorses only get better with time.
 Not lucky enough to have inherited Great-Grandma’s vintage Wagner or Griswold pan, lovingly seasoned over the decades to a perfectly nonstick finish?
-Today’s new models come preseasoned and promise to be ready to use right out of the box.
+Today’s new models come preseasoned, promise to be ready to use right out of the box and, yes, are washable if done properly.

 To see which new cast-iron skillets work best, we put 10 highly rated models through a battery of tests, eventually settling on two that should suit cooks on a budget and those looking for an heirloom pan: